Can I Change Adoptive Families During My Adoption Process?

 What to Consider About Changing Adoptive Couples

-It’s normal to have reservations about an adoptive family and the adoption process in general if you are a prospective birth mother.
+It’s normal to have reservations about an adoptive family and the adoption process in general.
 Adoption is a big decision, and it’s nothing that you want to rush into before you are 100 percent ready.
+And that’s why many women, like you, want to know, “Can I change adoptive families in case I decide that I need to?”

 Think of it this way: When you are searching for a partner in life, you likely have a list of characteristics you are looking for.
 But, when you find the right person for you, they probably won’t check all of the boxes you had — and you’ll find that’s okay.

 It’s the same concept with adoptive parents.
 Everyone has flaws, but it’s these flaws that make us unique.
 Often, they can bring people together in a stronger way.
 If you have reservations about an adoptive couple, ask yourself this: Will those flaws impact their ability to be a good mother or father to your baby?
-If not, changing adoptive couples may not be necessary in your situation.
+If not, then you might not need to wonder how to change adoptive families.

 Disclaimer